 - Parkinson’s Disease

-- Severe, intractable autism with self-injurious or aggressive behaviours.
+- Autism (Severe, intractable with self-injurious or aggressive behaviours, including pediatric autism.)

 Program Requirements & Patient Eligibility